 The invention is rarely a 1 step process.
 The first insight about PCR was a thinking sprint, but making it usable was a marathon spanning years.
 The last steps in the PCR optimization process were directed towards automation - how do we avoid adding new polymerase at each step?
 The answer was found in nature - if we find bacterias that can thrive in hot environments, we can borrow their polymerase.
 Polymerase that can withstand high temperatures wouldn't be destroyed by each cycle of increased temperature in PCR.
 It didn't take long before Cetus and Kary Mullis found Taq, a thermostable polymerase in bacteria (it was found years before, so the process would be way slower if it wasn't already isolated by someone else).

-History of tool invention for sequencing is a graph with so many dependencies and co-dependencies that simplifying it down to a single “aha” moment would be hard and partially unfair.
-That is why here I focus only on a single approach at the dawn of sequencing, Sanger sequencing (or chain-termination method), that dominated biology for several decades.
+History of tool invention for sequencing is a graph with so many dependencies and co-dependencies that simplifying it down to a single "aha" moment would be hard and partially unfair.
+That is why here the focus is only on a single approach at the dawn of sequencing, Sanger sequencing (or chain-termination method), that dominated biology for several decades.

 Past work and ideas sometimes serve as a mind trap.
 It seems comfortable and "reasonable" to add incremental changes to something you have been working on for a long time.
 This wasn't the case for Sanger.
 He didn't settle after his first Nobel Prize, which he received for determining the sequence of amino acids in insulin.
 He also didn't try to incrementally apply the same techniques he used for sequencing insulin to different proteins.
 Instead, he got himself into the field that was even more challenging and even less developed - determining the code of nucleic acids.
 He also didn't declare victory after inventing the plus-minus technique and eventually went all-in on a different method - chain-termination.